mskilab-org/gGnome/README.md

 library(gGnome)
 ```

 * Creating a default gGraph object based on the reference genome.
-As shown below, the reference genome used is stored in an environment variable named GENOME, which is a BSgenome object of human Hg19.
+As shown below, the reference genome used is stored in an environment variable named `GENOME`, which is a `BSgenome` object of human reference assembly gg19.
 Here the genome is segmented into 24 disconnected chromosomes with 0 rearrangement junction.

 ```R